 (2) in the custody of the Department via an adoption surrender, executed in conformance with M.G.L. c.210, § 2; or

-(3) in the voluntary care of the Department pursuant to a Voluntary Placement Agreement; and
+(3) in the voluntary care of the Department pursuant to a Voluntary Placement Agreement or a petition under MGL c.
+119, §23(a)(1); and

-(b) who is not living at home six months from the time such child came into the care or custody of the Department or the custody of an agent of the Department.
+(b) who is not living at home at the time the foster care review is scheduled to occur.

 (2) Permanency Hearing.
-A Permanency Hearing is a review conducted in the court which granted custody of a child to the Department.
+A Permanency Hearing is a review conducted by the court which granted custody of a child to the Department.
 The review is conducted under the provisions of G.L. c.
 119, § 29B.

-6.10: Case Review - Foster Care Review (FCR)
+6.02: Foster Care Review ("FCR")

 (1) Requirement.
-The Department shall conduct a FCR within six months after a child is placed out of the home and every six months thereafter for a child who remains out of the home.
+The Department shall conduct a FCR within six months after a child or young adult is placed out of the home and every six months thereafter for a child or young adult who remains out of the home.

 (2) Content.
 A FCR shall include consideration of the following issues:

-(a) the necessity and appropriateness of the services to the family; and
+(a) a review of the family assessment and action plan and any updates since the last foster care review, including the reason for the Department’s continued involvement with the family ; and

-(b) a review of the purpose of the service plan; and
+(b) a review of the ' tasks, services and supports within the action plan since the last foster care review, including:

-(c) a review of the past six months' activities, including:

-1. the Department's fulfillment of the tasks identified in the service plan;
+1. the Department's actions and efforts to address the reason for the Department’s involvement and to achieve safety, permanency and well-being for the child/young adult;

+2. the Department’s actions and efforts to ensure the child’s placement is following the reasonable and prudent parent standard;

-2. the parent's fulfillment of the tasks identified in the service plan, including the visitation schedule;
+3. each parent's participation in the tasks, services and supports identified in the action plan intended to reduce or alleviate the danger to, or need for placement of, the child(ren) and whether desired outcomes were achieved, including the visitation schedule;

-3. the provider's fulfillment of the tasks identified in the service plan;
+4.. the placement provider's fulfillment of the expectations necessary to meet the needs of the child, including providing regular opportunities to engage in age or developmentally appropriate activites;

-4. where appropriate, the child's fulfillment of the tasks identified in the service plan; and

-5. progress made toward resolving the problems identified in the assessment or previous case review; and
+5.. where appropriate, the child/young adult's participation in the tasks, services and supports identified in the action plan and the extent to which the outcomes of safety, permanency and well-being were achieved ; and 6. progress made toward resolving the issues identified in the family assessment, updates to the family assessment or the previous case review;

-(d) a review of the safety of the child and the necessity and appropriateness of the child's continued placement; and
+(c) a review of the safety of the child/young adult, including children living at home, and the necessity and appropriateness of the child/young adult's continued placement;

-(e) a review of the extent of progress made toward alleviating or mitigating the causes necessitating the child's placement; and
+(d) a review of the extent of progress made toward alleviating or mitigating the causes necessitating the child/young adult's placement and achieving desired outcomes;

-(f) a review of the goal and the projected date by which the child will achieve permanency either through
+(e) a review of the permanency plan of the child/young adult and the projected date by which the child/young adult will achieve permanency either through

-1. stabilization with his or her parents or guardian;
+1. stabilization with his parents or guardian;

-2. reunification and safely maintaining with his or her parents or guardian;
+2. reunification and safely maintaining with his parents or guardian;

 3. adoption;